marcolax22/algorithmic-fairness/README.md

 ## Codebook

-...
+The codebook contains the codebook for the dataset.
+It contains the description of the dataset and the variables.

 ## Graphics

 This folder contains the graphics used in the thesis.

+## Preprocessing Scripts

-The figures are named according to the figure names in the thesis.
+The preprocessing scripts are used to preprocess the data for the simulation process.

+`data_preprocessing.ipynb`
+> This file contains the code for the preprocessing of the data to make the variables compatible for the simulation process.

+`fairness_problematic.ipynb`
+> This file contains the code for the fairness problematic.
+It shows the distribution of the gender and the correlation between the features.
+It uses the functions from the fairness_testing.py file.

+`hyperparameter_tuning.ipynb`
+> This file contains the code for the hyperparameter tuning of the two models with a validation set of the data.

-# Citation
+# Simulation

+The simulation is done in the `simulation-model.ipynb` file.
+It contains the code for the simulation process.
+It uses the functions from the functions folder.
+It outputs the results of the described Monte Carlo simulation process in the thesis.